drussell33/wou-cs-46x-starlane/milestone_4/exemplars/cuauhtemoc_user_story.md

 ## Any notes written while implementing this story

-- It might be worth seeing if I can add data that isn't included in the specific model
+- It might be worth seeing if I can add data that isn't included in the specific model.

 <a href="../README.md">Return to Backlog</a>